-The Turkish Cotton threads are tightly woven usually in a flat weave style which creates a lightweight, versatile, and elegant cloth with is them made into all types of options from your bathroom to your kitchen and from throws to beach towels.
+The Turkish Cotton threads are tightly woven usually in a flat weave style which creates a lightweight, versatile, and elegant cloth which is then made into all types of options from your bathroom to your kitchen and from throws to beach towels.
 These towels are very thin due to the long fibers and tight weaving techniques however, as you wash and use them you will see a dramatic increase in absorbency and softness while they retain their original look.
 As a plus, they are thin so they air dry very quickly.

 When dyed using local, organically sourced dyes, the towels can become an accoutrement for any room in the home and can add a bit of elegance and softness.
 Turkish Cotton can come in a variety of colors and can be woven into intricate colorful designs for any taste.

 Certified Organic Cotton towels are made from organically grown cotton.
 This cotton can be grown anywhere in the world as long as it meets the basic standards of no synthetic fertilizers or pesticides in the growth process.

 Once harvested the long fibers of Organic Cotton are woven into long threads creating the base textile for use in everyday items from towels and washcloths to robes and beach towels just like the Turkish Cotton.

 The long fibers, like in the Turkish Cotton above make the towels soft and absorbent.
 The main difference is that the weaving process creates a thicker, plusher look than the Turkish towel.
 These fabrics start out as naturally absorbent but will get more absorbent they are washed, similar to the Turkish Cotton.